Infosys/Infosys-Responsible-AI-Toolkit/responsible-ai-admin/Readme.md

 The source code for the project is licensed under the MIT license, which you can find in the [License.md](License.md) file.

 ## Contact

-If you have more questions or need further insights, feel free to Connect with us @ ResponsibleAI@infosys.com
+If you have more questions or need further insights please feel free to connect with us at DL : Infosys Responsible AI
+Mailid: Infosysraitoolkit@infosys.com

 ### Known Issue:
 Below mentioned endpoints will not work in the current release